techidaily/site-win11-tips/source/_posts/avoid-desktop-icon-chaos-in-windows.md

 ![The Download & install button for optional updates](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-download--install-button.jpg)

- To gain a better understanding of which updates are essential for your system, you can refer to our[comprehensive guide on Windows names and numbers](https://www.makeuseof.com/windows-updates-name-number-guide/) .
+ To gain a better understanding of which updates are essential for your system, you can refer to our [comprehensive guide on Windows names and numbers](https://www.makeuseof.com/windows-updates-name-number-guide/) .
 This will enable you to make informed decisions regarding critical updates that your system requires.

 ## 5\.
 Use the System Restore Tool

  Another way of fixing the problem is by restoring the system back to a state where this issue was not present.
-This can be done[using the System Restore utility,](https://www.makeuseof.com/windows-reset-system-restore-difference/) which creates snapshots of the system periodically (also known as restore points).
+This can be done [using the System Restore utility,](https://www.makeuseof.com/windows-reset-system-restore-difference/) which creates snapshots of the system periodically (also known as restore points).

  You can use these points to return to the state when the snapshot was taken.
 Doing so will not affect any of your personal files, but you will lose any installed programs or system settings that were made after the restore point was created.